Gender equality and diversity at the leadership level

 Find your own mentor

 The article states that “informal mentoring is most effective because the pairing methodology of formal mentoring programs often fails to create good partnerships.
 I completely agree and blogged about my personal philosophy on mentoring programs here.
-The partnerships with the above-mentioned HR VP’s happened informally vs. via a structured program that tries to perfectly pair 10 mentors and 10 mentees.
+The partnerships with the above-mentioned HR VP’s happened informally vs. via a structured program that tries to pair 10 mentors and 10 mentees perfectly.

-Regardless of how it happens, all employees need to learn “how to dance”.
+Regardless of how it happens, all employees must learn “how to dance.”
 I don’t believe that corporate America or the Universities are teaching this.

 Am I the best candidate?

 I want to earn the spot because I am:

 - Secure in myself and my physical appearance.

 - Articulate and a recognized thought leader in my discipline.

 - Possess the ability to negotiate a fair salary in the same way I would negotiate a better rate with any vendor I work with.